Playbill: History

 In 1918, Frank Vance Strauss sold the company to his nephew, Richard M. Huber.
-From 1918 onward, the company started printing playbills for all of Broadway and by 1924, was printing 16,000,000 programs for over 60 theaters.
+From 1918 onward, the company started printing playbills for all of Broadway and, by 1924, was printing 16,000,000 programs for over 60 theaters.
 The 1920s also saw attempts to introduce consistency in the design with the covers of the magazines featuring artwork representing the theater, which would stay the same from show to show.
-In 1934-35, the name The Playbill made its first appearance on the cover although there was still no standard logo in that period.
-The design underwent a series of transformations with show titles occasionally switching places with The Playbill logo in various places on the cover until the magazine's logo found its permanent place at the top of the front cover and the publication as it is known today became Playbill in 1957, under then-owner Gilman Kraft.
+In 1934–35, the name The Playbill made its first appearance on the cover although there was still no standard logo in that period.
+The design underwent a series of transformations with show titles occasionally switching places with The Playbill logo in various places on the cover until the magazine's logo found its permanent place at the top of the front cover.
+The magazine was purchased by Roger L. Stevens in 1956.
+The publication as it is known today became Playbill in 1957, under then-owner Gilman Kraft.
+The publication has been owned by the Arthur T. Birsh family since 1973.
+Production and printing of the magazine takes place in Woodside, Queens.

 Format

 Each issue features articles focusing on actors, new plays, musicals, and special attractions.
 This "wraparound" section is the same for all Playbills at all venues each month.
 Within this wraparound, the Playbill contains listings, photos, and biographies of the cast; biographies of authors, composers, and production staff; a list of scenes, as songs and their performers (for musicals); and a brief description of the setting for the particular show.
 It also lists the number of intermissions and "At This Theatre", a column with historical information on the theater housing the production.
 The Playbill distributed on opening night of a Broadway show is stamped with a seal on the cover and the date appears on the title page within the magazine.
-This is, however, not the case for every opening night playbill: there are many in circulation that don't feature the date.
+This is, however, not the case for every opening night playbill: there are many in circulation that do not feature the date.

 In lieu of the cast and show information, the subscription edition of Playbill contains listings of Broadway and Off-Broadway productions and news from London productions and North American touring companies.

 The Playbill banner is yellow with black writing.
 Each June since 2014, the yellow banner has been replaced with a rainbow banner for LGBT Pride Month.

 The Playbill banner has changed the yellow to another color on rare occasions in its history: